 - 1.7 7.
 Support

 - 1.8 Rachio Review: Key Takeaway

 - 1.10 8.
 Comparison Chart: Rachio vs RainMachine

 - 1.11 The Bottom Line

-In this article, we’ll review, compare and evaluate the most important aspects of both sprinkler controllers.
-We’ll also present detailed charts and lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+In this article, we’ll review, compare and evaluate the most critical aspects of both sprinkler controllers.
+We’ll also present detailed charts, and lastly, we’ll come up with a reasonable verdict and crown one as the leading product.